HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 - IN (e.g. I1-I12) are additional steps used only by Indirect use cases
 - INa (e.g. I8,I9) are steps used by the Indirect use case when communicating with a FHIR API enabled CBO
 - INb (e.g. I8b, I9b) are steps used by the Indirect use case when communicating with a FHIR application enabled CBO
+-
+### Driving real-world use cases from which the workflow is based
+SDOH IG related Patient Stories are available on the Gravity Project Confluence site here These use cases are represented by workflow diagrams on the [Exchange Workflow Page](exchange_workflow.html)

 ### Overview
+The basis of the exchange interactions described below is to attempt to ‘close the loop’ between provider, or other healthcare actor, who makes a request (referral, in FHIR provide as a combination (SDOHCC Task For Referral Management)[]/SDOHCC ServiceRequest()[]) for SDOH services and the request recipient (referral recipient, with various FHIR enabled capabilities and configurations as described below).
+The workflow detailed below provides a vision of how the IG is implemented (including all FHIR Artifacts, e.g Capability Statements, SDOH ServiceRequest, SDOH Task) to enable back and forth communication.

 The functional use cases defined below are based on specific exchanges of information between the relevant actors.
 These use cases include: